qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

 **Lan, Y., Rosen, G., and Hershberg, R. (2016).
 Marker genes that are less conserved in their sequences are useful for predicting genome-wide similarity levels between closely related prokaryotic strains.
 Microbiome, 4(1).***

-**T. (2013, December 09).
+**Ted-Ed.
+(2013, December 09).
 How to sequence the human genome - Mark J. Kiel.
 Retrieved from https://www.youtube.com/watch?v=MvuYATh7Y74**

 **Sanschagrin, S. and Yergeau, E. (2014).
 Next-generation Sequencing of 16S Ribosomal RNA Gene Amplicons.
 Journal of Visualized Experiments, (90).**